dsenze/udacity-FSND-item_catalog/README.md

 ### Overview

-Item Catalog is a RESTful web application using Flask with CRUD operations to a SQL Database with oauth authentication.
+Item Catalog is a RESTful web application using Python with Flask.
+Application uses CRUD operations to a SQL Database to read and update data.

 *Python, OAUTH, CRUD, Flask Framework, Bootstrap, PSQL, grunt*